 For those unfamiliar with intermittent fasting (IF), it is the process of not eating for an extended period of time, typically at least 16 hrs.
-By reducing the times in which you eat into a condensed window, it gives your body more time to burn stored fat and calories.
+By reducing the period in which you eat into a condensed window of time, it gives your body more time to burn stored fat and calories.

 The common eating window for intermittent fasting is 8 hours.
 Therefore, a typical intermittent fasting schedule would be eating from around noon to 8pm at night, and at no other times.